 And along the way, we fixed the Dissertation problems experienced in other institutions by giving people who had already completed doctoral programs, except for dissertation, a way forward to complete their Ph.D.’s.
 At Blue Marble University we make sure all all dissertations are completed within a set time…AND…published as well.
 We see to it!

 Finally, I would have to say that none of this would have happened but for my chance meeting and association with Kelli Miller, PhD of Canton, Georgia (USA).

 Kelli received a Masters of Education degree in Adult Education and Administration from Jones International University, the only accredited virtual university in the USA (and the only one that will ever be accredited…but that is another story).
 And she obtained her Doctor of Philosophy degree specializing in the Challenges of Non-traditional Adult Learners from Capella University.
 Kelli really understands the virtual university learning environment and how online students need to be mentored.
 Dr. Miller is a talented, innovative educator, that has provided enthusiastic support for the Blue Marble model throughout the development stages.
-She serves as the Director of Education Programs at Blue Marble University.

 Please review our exciting new programs and the cutting edge degrees that we offer.
 And come join us as we explore new pathways toward fulfilling, useful, and affordable education.